Swipecoin/docs/guides/walkthroughs/stellar-smart-contracts.md

 - minimum time: end of crowdfunding period
 - maximum time: 0

-**Signers**: party A’s account, party B’s account
+**Signatários**: party A’s account, party B’s account

-Transaction 4 and Transaction 5 are pre-signed, unsubmitted transactions that are published.
+Transação 4 and Transação 5 are pre-signed, unsubmitted transactions that are published.
 Both transactions have a minimum time of the end of the crowdfunding period to prevent them from being submitted earlier than agreed upon by the sponsoring parties.
 They can be submitted by anyone upon the end of the crowdfunding.
-Transaction 4 transfers the raised amount to the goal account.
-Transaction 5 prevents all remaining tokens from being sold by canceling the offer and enables donors to create offers to sell back tokens to the holding account.
+Transação 4 transfers the raised amount to the goal account.
+Transação 5 prevents all remaining tokens from being sold by canceling the offer and enables donors to create offers to sell back tokens to the holding account.

 Security is provided through sequence numbers.
-As noted, the sequence number for Transaction 4 is *N+2* and the sequence number for Transaction 5 is *N+3*.
-These sequential sequence numbers demand that both Transaction 4 and Transaction 5 are submitted to the network in the appropriate order.
+As noted, the sequence number for Transação 4 is *N+2* and the sequence number for Transação 5 is *N+3*.
+These sequential sequence numbers demand that both Transação 4 and Transação 5 are submitted to the network in the appropriate order.

 The crowdfunding was a failure when not enough funds were raised by the expected date.
 This is the equivalent to not selling all of the participation tokens.
-Transaction 4 is submitted to the network, but it will fail.
+Transação 4 is submitted to the network, but it will fail.
 The holding account will have enough lumens to pay the transaction fee, so the transaction will be considered in consensus and a sequence number will get consumed.
 An error will occur, though, because there will not be enough funds in the account to cover the actual requested amount of the payment.
-Transaction 5 is then submitted to the network, enabling contributors to sell back their tokens.
-Additionally, Transaction 5 cancels the holding account’s ability to sell participation tokens, halting the status of the crowdfunding event.
+Transação 5 is then submitted to the network, enabling contributors to sell back their tokens.
+Additionally, Transação 5 cancels the holding account’s ability to sell participation tokens, halting the status of the crowdfunding event.

 The crowdfunding is a success if V was raised by the appropriate time.
 Raising enough funds is equivalent to having all participation tokens being purchased from the holding account.
-Transaction 4 is submitted to the network and will succeed because there are enough funds present in the account to fulfill the payment operation, as well as cover the transaction fee.
-Transaction 5 will then be submitted to the network, but will fail.
+Transação 4 is submitted to the network and will succeed because there are enough funds present in the account to fulfill the payment operation, as well as cover the transaction fee.
+Transação 5 will then be submitted to the network, but will fail.
 The holding account will have enough lumens to pay the transaction fee, so the transaction will be considered in consensus and a sequence number will get consumed.
 The transaction will succeed, but because the holding account will not have the funds to buy back the tokens, participants will not be able to make attempts to recover their funds.

 #### Bonus: Crowdfunding Contributors
 The following steps are carried out in order to become a contributor to the crowdfunding: